lucapernice/CodeEvolver/readme.md

 ````

 **Important:**
 *   Ensure your Nebius API key is set as an environment variable `NEBIUS_API_KEY`.
-You can typically do this by creating a .env file in the NLP_project directory with the content:
+You can typically do this by creating a .env file in the project directory with the content:
     ```
     NEBIUS_API_KEY="your_api_key_here"
     ```